mickem/nscp-docs/reference/windows/CheckSystem.rst

     problem_list    A list of all items which matched either the critical or the warning criteria.
 Common option for all checks.
     detail_list     A special list with critical, then warning and finally ok.
 Common option for all checks.
     status          The returned status (OK/WARN/CRIT/UNKNOWN).
 Common option for all checks.
+    core           The core to check (total or core ##)
+    core_id        The core to check (total or core_##)
+    idle           The current idle load for a given core
+    kernel         The current kernel load for a given core
+    load           The current load for a given core
+    time           The time frame to check
     ============== ==============================================================================================================